 Sustainable material recycling - at all levels

 Our big challenge and the goal with the entire deposit sytem, is to get the Swedish people to deposit more.
 Our sight is set to 90 percent depositing.
 And the Swedes are good at depositing.
-About 85 percent of the deposit packaging sold is deposited.
+Over 87 percent of the deposit packaging sold is deposited.
 Our aim has always been to utilize the cans and bottles we collect in the most resource-efficient and sustainable way possible, and today we have developed into an efficient material recycling company.

 Sustainable and cost-effective supply chains